Jacob Ruppert: Baseball

 After the 1917 season, Ban Johnson, president of the AL, suggested that Ruppert hire St. Louis Cardinals manager Miller Huggins to take over the same position with the Yankees.
-Huston, who was in Europe at the time serving as an engineer in World War 1, disliked Huggins and wanted to hire the manager of the National League's crosstown Brooklyn Robins, Wilbert Robinson, his drinking buddy.
-However, Ruppert interviewed Huggins on Johnson's recommendation, and agreed that Huggins would be an excellent choice.
+Huston, who was then in Europe serving as an engineer in World War 1, disliked Huggins and wanted to hire the manager of the National League's crosstown Brooklyn Robins, Wilbert Robinson, his hunting and drinking buddy.
+However, Ruppert interviewed Huggins on Johnson's recommendation and agreed that Huggins would be an excellent choice.
 Ruppert offered the job to Huggins, who accepted and signed a two-year contract.
 The hiring of Huggins drove a wedge between the two co-owners that culminated in Huston selling his shares of the team to Ruppert in 1922.

 Ruppert and Huston purchased pitcher Carl Mays from the Boston Red Sox in 1918, in direct opposition of an order issued by Johnson.
 The matter was taken to court, where Ruppert and Huston prevailed over Johnson.
-The case led to the dissolution of the National Commission, which governed baseball, and helped lead to the creation of the Commissioner of Baseball.
+The case led to the dissolution of the National Commission, which governed baseball and helped lead to the creation of the Commissioner of Baseball.
 Ruppert eventually organized opposition to Johnson among other AL owners.